Nan56o/cbc-assessment/README.md

 # CBC Assessment System
-This is a web-based system for student project submission and grading.
+A web-based system for project submission, grading, and reporting.